Cancer Research UK logo.

 Having an anaesthetic

 You have an anaesthetic so that you can’t feel anything during the operation.
-You have this in the anaesthetic room, next to the operating theatre.
+You have this in the anaesthetic room or the operating theatre.

 All the doctors and nurses wear theatre gowns, hats and masks.
 This reduces your chance of getting an infection.